Freemasonry, Mass Formation Psychosis & The Lab Leak Theory | With Harrison Smith & Chase Geiser

 How do you deal with someone who dismisses out of hand a perfectly reasonable conclusion because it came from someone they don't like?

-Like it's just it's insane.
+Like, it's just insane.

-Well, and and and here's the thing, too.
+Well, and here's the thing, too.

-Like, if it was proven because new evidence were to come in that COVID was actually from natural sources, it did manifest in nature and you know, hop from a batter or an animal to humans.
+Like, if it was proven because new evidence were to come in that COVID was actually from natural sources, it did manifest in nature and hop from a batter or an animal to humans.

 If that was proven, I would have no problem with that.